cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

 The ``startTime`` is computed using the last value stored in the ``bounceCountsMapReduceLastRun`` Dataset, which can be accessed using the ``MapReduceContext.getDataSet()`` method.

-Now that because the input of our Map/Reduce job is a stream, it forces the key and value types of our Mapper to be respectively ``LongWritable`` and ``Text``.
+Now that because the input of our Map/Reduce job is a Stream, it forces the key and value types of our Mapper to be respectively ``LongWritable`` and ``Text``.

 Our ``Mapper`` and ``Reducer`` are standard Hadoop classes.
 They have the following signatures::